By Paul Lundgren

-Lunt has been sober for more than seven years now.
-He says he was drunk at every Homegrown up until 2011, though in the early days he was more cautious because he had to handle money and run from venue to venue to solve problems.
+Lunt has been sober since then.
+He said he was drunk at every Homegrown up until 2011, though in the early days he was more cautious because he had to handle money and run from venue to venue to solve problems.

-“I was never a horrible alcoholic,” he says.
+“I was never a horrible alcoholic,” he said.
 “It’s just not good for me.
 Now I don’t remember what it’s like to be drunk.
 I just have a good time without it.”

 2011: Homegrown 13

-Highlights in 2011 included Homegrown’s first shows at the new Clyde Iron Works, where Charlie Parr, Old Knifey & the Cutthroats and Trampled by Turtles filled the house.
+Highlights of the 2011 festival proper included Homegrown’s first shows at the new Clyde Iron Works, where Charlie Parr, Old Knifey & the Cutthroats and Trampled by Turtles filled the house.